 "Ohio University takes its leadership role in boosting economic development in this region of Appalachian Ohio very seriously," Ohio University President M. Duane Nellis said.
 "In making its ongoing investment commitment, the Ohio Third Frontier Commission clearly agrees that funding TechGROWTH Ohio is essential to ensuring job creation and entrepreneurial support for this underserved region."

 Founded in 2007 by Ohio University and the Ohio Third Frontier program, TechGROWTH provides intensive professional services and seed-stage investment capital to technology companies and entrepreneurs in southeast Ohio.
-It has assisted more than 2,210 entrepreneurs and has invested more than $7 million in 15 startup companies and provided 90 companies nearly $5 in GROWTH funding awards.
+It has assisted more than 2,210 entrepreneurs and has invested more than $7 million in 15 startup companies and provided 90 companies nearly $5 million in GROWTH funding awards.
 With the additional funding, TechGROWTH Ohio will be a $62 million public-private partnership.

 “This new award from the Ohio Third Frontier validates the quality of our significant and ongoing efforts to increase technology startup activity and expand economic impact in the coming years,” said Lynn Gellermann, executive director of TechGROWTH and Ohio University’s Center for Entrepreneurship.

 These services and investments have helped companies in southeast Ohio generate more than $560 million in additional economic activity, including co-investments, loans, grants, increased sales and new jobs.
 Every $1 of state money invested generates almost $24 in economic activity.

 Entrepreneurs in southeastern Ohio can visit http://www.techgrowthohio.com for more information about available investment and venture development resources.